Dairy Promotion Grant for Farmers

 • Equipment for milk dispensing and distribution (bulk milk dispensers, refrigeration, etc.)

-• Dairy product purchases (must include a dairy education component).
+• Dairy product purchases for sampling (must include a dairy education component).
 Dairy used must be purchased from a source (e.g., a grocery store) other than your farm.
 Grant dollars cannot be used to purchase your own product.
-Donated dairy is also allowed, and funds may be used for serving supplies.

 Prohibit